Frequently asked questions

 make exec

-Add to your talosconfig in pod:
+Add this to your talosconfig in a pod:

 client-aenix-new: